-Criteria Detail Residency Households who have not lived within the Swale boundaries for 4 out of the last 5 years prior to the application being made.
-Residency in Swale must be by the applicant's own choice.
-Affordability Applicants that have gross income or assets above a certain level will not qualify: • The gross income level is likely to be set at more than £35,000 per annum per household.
+Criteria Detail Residency Households who have not lived within the Swale boundaries for a continuous period of 2 years immediately prior to the application being made.
+Residency in Swale must be by the applicant's own choice and maintained throughout the application.
+Affordability Applicants that have gross income or assets above a certain level will not qualify: • The gross income level is:

+1 bedroom need £30,000, 2 bedroom need £40,000, 3 bedroom need £50,000, 4 bedroom need or more £60,000 per annum per household.
 The asset level is set at more than £50,000.
 When looking at gross income everything will be taken into account including earnings, overtime payments, benefits, child maintenance and any other relevant income.
-The gross income level and the asset level will be based on the level of deposit required to buy an average priced property in the area and will be reviewed as part of the annual policy review.
+The gross income level and the asset level will be based on average private rents or the level of deposit required to buy an average priced property in the area and will be reviewed.
 Fraud Applicants who have been cautioned or convicted of housing or welfare benefits related fraud where that conviction is unspent under the Rehabilitation of Offenders Act 1974.
 Any person may re-apply once this conviction is spent.
 Rent arrears Applicants who owe arrears of rent or other accommodation charges to the Council, or any social or private landlord, in respect of the current tenancy or former accommodation, unless an appropriate agreement has been reached and sustained for a reasonable period.
 In assessing the application for registration, the Council will take into account the size of the debt, the means to pay and the degree of need.